vipulnaik/working-drafts/lesswrong/financial-mechanics-my-practices.md

 and email, such as the alerts you've set up, or any other important account notifications.

+In my case, physical changes of address due to moving, though not frequent, are still more frequent than changes of phone number or email address.
+Therefore, I maintain a checklist of things to do when moving, and that checklist includes a list of places to change my address; this list includes all the banking services and financial services that I use.

 ### Strong and unique password

 I recommend always using a strong and unique password for your bank account's online login.
 Be very careful when setting it that you're setting it to what you intend, and that it's secure enough and also something you remember.

+While it's common to use password managers or have browsers auto-remember passwords, I prefer, at least in the case of financial passwords, to memorize them rather than use a password manager or have the password automatically saved in the browser.
+However, your mileage may vary on this.
+Just make sure that one way or another, you are able to easily log in to your bank account even if your computer crashes or is stolen.

 ### 2-factor authentication